 In the mid 80s Philip Glass was looking for a different way to present his music.
 He experimented with various types of mediums including Dance (Glass Pieces), Theater (two Samuel Beckett adaptations: Endgame and Company) and Film (Mishima).
-He then decided to tackle an area far removed from the large scale operas and orchestral works he was famous for: popular song.
+He then decided to tackle an area far removed from the large scale operas and orchestral works he was famous for: the popular song.
 He was used to set music to librettos, but this time he needed help from folks who wrote short-form lyrics.
 A true New Yorker, he turned to fellow music artists around the city to write lyrics for him.
 He then proceeded to write music to these lyrics and cast various singers to sing them.
 The outcome was Songs From Liquid Days, which might be considered one of his more accessible albums, but definitely not typical radio material, and I would argue not pop either.
-It is an unmistakable Philip Glass album, flourishing with his signature repetitive style that you can spot a mile away.
+It is an unmistakable Philip Glass album, flourishing with his signature repetitive themes that you can spot a mile away.
 But the lyrics and the singers make this album unique in his rich catalog.

-The lyricists include David Byrne, Paul Simon, Suzanne Vega and Laurie Anderson, who contributed my favorite song on the album, Forgetting.
+The lyricists Glass selected include David Byrne, Paul Simon, Suzanne Vega and Laurie Anderson, who contributed my favorite song on the album, Forgetting.
 Setting his brand of music to Anderson’s lyrics proved to be a new type of challenge for Glass: “I had that series of words to set.
 They came in groups of three. but I set them in rhythmic groupings of four.
 That meant that every line of three had a space in it.
 It would go one, rest, two, three; or rest, one, two, three; or one, two, tree, rest, and so forth.
 I remember looking at the words and seeing that she had so consistently used this group of three that I could fit three into the four and form a kind of rhythmic tension between the words and the phrasing.
 That’s how I began writing that song, I set the actual words at the end.
 Then I took the second group “They rushed slightly by, these lovers” and I used that same music again.
 That left me the first group to set up.
 That became the narrative part of the song.”

 In contrast to Ronstadt’s vocals, The Roches contribute an operatic part on top of a signature Glass ensemble and keyboards repetitive build up.
 If you like Glass’s operas like Einstein On The Beach, Akhnaten or Satyagraha but you find the vocal performances on them hard to take, you may like this song better as it is a perfect match between the operatic Glass and a great vocal performance.